-We expect parents to encourage their children to do their best and produce work of the same standard expected as if they were in school.
+We expect parents to encourage their children to do their best.

 We ask parents to support children to establish a daily routine that fits around everyone in the household and to help as necessary with setting up digital devices for the day.
-Some children will need parental support to upload their work to their portfolio/folder each day or to log onto live links.
+Some children will need parental support to upload their work to their Google Classroom each day or to log onto live links.
 Please support your children to join in live sessions as they are an opportunity for the teacher to 'touch base' with your child and also to support with instant feedback on learning difficulties.